 Latina students in special education have the highest dropout rate for any group of girls; approximately one out of every five Latina students leave school before the age of 17 (Schnaiberg, 1998).
-In some urban and rural areas, 56 percent of Latina students leave school before graduation (U.S. Bureau of the Census, 1999).
-The teen pregnancy and birth rates of Latinas have not followed the decline of African American and White rates (American Association of University Women, 1998; Ginorio & Huston, 2001; Portner, 1998).
+In some urban and rural areas, 56 percent of Latina students leave school before graduation (United States Department of Education, 1999).
 The percentage of dropouts, prior to high school graduation, in special education by gender is 50.4 percent female and 49.6 percent male (McMillan, 1997), but these rates are deceptive because of the disproportionate number of boys in special education.
 Boys are six times more likely than girls to be diagnosed with learning disabilities (LD) (American Association of University Women, 1992; Epstein, Cullinan, & Bursuck, 1985).
 The disproportionate number of boys identified as LD has resulted in special education classes in which boys outnumber girls by startling percentages.
 In special education classrooms where boys consistently outnumber girls, girls take fewer risks and perform less proficiently than boys (Grossman, 1998).
-Textbooks and curricula reinforce sex-role stereotypes, and co-educational gender-biased classrooms reduce the confidence levels of girls (Grossman, 1998; Rogers & Gilligan, 1998).